 Ok, so you now have your marketing all sorted, and you have cleaned up that ancient mailing list, now its time to look at what are you going to do with the records you have.

-First of all you will need to set the standard, identify what is the basic information that you are going to hold in each of the records, this may simply be name, address and phone number, but either way each record needs to have a clearly identified minimum standard, you must be able to justify that the data you hold has a legitimate purpose, and any data which falls short must be removed regularly.
+First of all, you will need to set the standard, identify what is the basic information that you are going to hold in each of the records, this may simply be a name, address and phone number, but either way, each record needs to have a clearly identified minimum standard, you must be able to justify that the data you hold has a legitimate purpose, and any data which falls short must be removed regularly.

 Remember to be aware of the sensitive information in the minimum requirements, try to avoid it where not necessary, and it is very important to be aware of the extra regulations if you require data about a person whose age falls below 16 years old.
 This all forms part of the record creation policy that the ICO recommends.